carbon-design-system/carbon-preprocess-svelte/CONTRIBUTING.md

    - [`extract-runtime-classes.ts`](src/indexer/extract-runtime-classes.ts) follows the module import graph from each component: `classList.add/remove/toggle("bx--…")` calls and module-script (`context="module"` / `module`) class literals in `.svelte` modules, and every `bx--` class a `.js` module applies (hoisted constants, class prefixes).
 So a component that imports a constant hoisted into another component's module script gets its classes without rendering that component.
 The walk follows all of an imported module's imports, so it can over-include; that only keeps extra rules.
 Lookup selectors in `.js` (`closest(".bx--modal")`) are skipped, since a shared utility would otherwise hand the looked-up component's classes to every importer.
    - [`extract-css-context.ts`](src/indexer/extract-css-context.ts) cross-references Carbon's compiled CSS to recover context/descendant classes. `LAYOUT_ANCESTOR_DENYLIST` stops layout ancestors from spreading too far.
 Shares selector parsing with [`css-selector-utils.ts`](src/indexer/css-selector-utils.ts).
 4. [`merge-sub-component-classes.ts`](src/indexer/merge-sub-component-classes.ts) propagates each sub-component's classes up into every ancestor that renders it.
 This runs to a **fixed point** (repeated passes until nothing changes, capped at 10) rather than a single pass: a parent may need classes from a child that hasn't itself absorbed its own children yet, and the propagation must land on both exported and internal (non-exported) components as merge targets.
 A single-pass version of this shipped for a while and was scan-order-dependent — see [#143](https://github.com/carbon-design-system/carbon-preprocess-svelte/pull/143) if you're touching this again.

-5. `MANUAL_OVERRIDES` (currently empty), applied by the CLI wrapper (below) after `buildComponentIndex()` returns, is the last resort.
-Fix an extractor's gate instead of hardcoding here.
-A manual entry rots on the next Carbon bump.
+Since every consumer runs this code against whatever Carbon release they have installed, a gate that only holds for the latest release is a bug. [`tests/build-index-version-compat.test.ts`](tests/build-index-version-compat.test.ts) runs the real indexer against a real, `npm:`-aliased pin of an older release (`carbon-components-svelte-old` in `devDependencies`). `buildComponentIndex()` and `resolveCarbonCssPath()` both take an explicit `carbonRoot` for this reason: an injected root (a test fixture, an old-version pin) has to reach the CSS-derived half of the index too, not just the markup half.

-[`scripts/index-components.ts`](scripts/index-components.ts) is a thin CLI wrapper: it calls `buildComponentIndex()`, applies `MANUAL_OVERRIDES`, and writes `src/component-index/index.ts`.
-The runtime live index and the committed file go through the exact same code path, so what a consumer builds at runtime is byte-for-byte what a maintainer commits.
+[`src/indexer/load-index.ts`](src/indexer/load-index.ts) is what the entry points call. `loadComponentIndex(projectRoot)` resolves `carbon-components-svelte` from the project root (Vite `root`, webpack/Rspack `context`, `optimizeCarbonCss`'s `cwd`, the CLI's `--cwd`) via [`resolve-carbon-root.ts`](src/indexer/resolve-carbon-root.ts), which searches from the project first and this package's own install location second, so a hoisted monorepo install still finds the app's Carbon.
+It uses `require.resolve.paths()` rather than a package.json subpath because Carbon's `exports` map doesn't declare `./package.json`, so a direct `require.resolve` throws under strict Node ESM even though it works under Bun.
+The result is:

-Set `DEBUG_INDEX=1` to print per-stage timings.
+- cached in the project at `node_modules/.cache/carbon-preprocess-svelte/<carbon-version>_<preprocessor-version>.json`, keyed by both versions so a bump on either side rebuilds, structurally validated on read (a parsed-but-wrong file is rebuilt, never served), and written atomically via temp file + rename;

-### Live index (experimental)
+- memoized per project root for the life of the process, so every plugin instance in a build shares one indexing pass;

-`optimizeCss` and `OptimizeCssPlugin` accept `experimental: { liveIndex: true }`.
-When set, [`src/indexer/live-index.ts`](src/indexer/live-index.ts) calls `buildComponentIndex()` against *the consuming project's* installed `carbon-components-svelte` (resolved via [`resolve-carbon-root.ts`](src/indexer/resolve-carbon-root.ts), searching from the working directory first and this package's own install location second, so a hoisted monorepo install still finds the app's Carbon; it uses `require.resolve.paths()` rather than a package.json subpath because Carbon's `exports` map doesn't declare `./package.json`, so a direct `require.resolve` throws under strict Node ESM even though it works under Bun) instead of using the bundled static index.
-The result is cached in the project at `node_modules/.cache/carbon-preprocess-svelte/<carbon-version>_<preprocessor-version>.json`, keyed by both versions so a bump on either side rebuilds, structurally validated on read (a parsed-but-wrong file is rebuilt, never served), written atomically via temp file + rename.
-On any failure `loadLiveComponentIndex` warns and returns `undefined`, and every CSS entry point then leaves Carbon CSS unpruned rather than pruning against an index for some other Carbon version. [`tests/live-index.test.ts`](tests/live-index.test.ts) exercises all of this against a throwaway project dir (see [`tests/helpers/fake-project.ts`](tests/helpers/fake-project.ts)).
+- `undefined` on any failure, after one warning.
+Every CSS entry point then leaves Carbon CSS unpruned: a bigger stylesheet is safe, while pruning against a guess drops rules the installed markup still uses.

-[`src/component-index/registry.ts`](src/component-index/registry.ts) (`getComponents`/`setComponents`) holds whichever index is active; every consumer reads through it instead of importing `src/component-index/index.ts` directly.
-This is **process-wide global state by design** — every plugin instance in one build shares one active index, which is correct for the common case (one Carbon version per build) but means mixing a `liveIndex: true` instance with a default instance in the same process affects both. `src/plugins/strict-css-optimizer.ts`'s `SHARED_CLASSES` cache is lazily computed on first use (not at module load) for the same reason: it must reflect a `liveIndex` swap, and that swap is guaranteed to happen (in `buildStart`/before `processAssets`) before CSS optimization ever runs.
+The index is passed explicitly to the optimizer (`createCssOptimizer({ components, … })`); there is no process-wide "active index". [`tests/load-index.test.ts`](tests/load-index.test.ts) exercises caching and failure against a throwaway project dir (see [`tests/helpers/fake-project.ts`](tests/helpers/fake-project.ts)), and [`tests/helpers/component-index.ts`](tests/helpers/component-index.ts) builds the index the other tests prune against from the `carbon-components-svelte` devDependency.

-`buildComponentIndex()` accepts an explicit `carbonRoot`, which [`tests/build-index-version-compat.test.ts`](tests/build-index-version-compat.test.ts) uses to run the real indexer against a real, `npm:`-aliased pin of an older `carbon-components-svelte` release (`carbon-components-svelte-old` in `devDependencies`) instead of the one bundled devDependency — proving backward-compat behavior against actual package contents rather than a hand-written fake.
-This is also why `resolveCarbonCssPath()` takes `carbonRoot` as a parameter instead of re-resolving it internally: it used to call `resolveCarbonRoot()` on its own, silently ignoring whatever root `buildComponentIndex()` was given and always reading the real installed package's CSS — harmless when there's only one real install, but it meant an injected `carbonRoot` (a test fixture, an old-version pin) never actually took effect for the CSS-derived half of the index.
+Pass `onTiming` to `buildComponentIndex()` (as [`bench/build-index.bench.ts`](bench/build-index.bench.ts) does) for per-stage timings.

 ### `optimizeImports`